Bylaws as revised 17 October 2017.

 may be reelected after retirement of one year.
 There is no term limit for the

 position of treasurer.
-All officers shall be members of the Board of Trustees.
+All officers shall be members of the Board.

 Officers shall attend more than one half of all Board and regular Association